papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Multilevel Adaptive Side-Window Bilateral Upsampling on the GPU
 ===============================================================

-This document presents an adaptive, multilevel, side-window bilateral upsampling filter designed for motion vectors.
-The filter incorporates coherence-based range weighting and coherence-weighted side window selection to improve edge preservation and reduce artifacts.
+This document describes an adaptive, multilevel, side-window bilateral upsampling filter for motion vectors.
+The filter uses coherence-based range weighting and coherence-weighted side window selection to preserve edges and reduce artifacts.

 .. seealso::

    Auricchio, G., Giudici, P., & Toscani, G. (2026).
-How to Measure Multidimensional Variation?
-Journal of Classification, 43(2), 503–526. https://doi.org/10.1007/s00357-026-09551-8
+How to Measure Multidimensional Variation? *Journal of Classification*, 43(2), 503-526. https://doi.org/10.1007/s00357-026-09551-8

    Kopf, J., Cohen, M. F., Lischinski, D., & Uyttendaele, M. (2007).
-Joint bilateral upsampling.
-ACM SIGGRAPH 2007 Papers, 96. https://doi.org/10.1145/1275808.1276497
+Joint bilateral upsampling. *ACM SIGGRAPH 2007 Papers*, 96. https://doi.org/10.1145/1275808.1276497

    Riemens, A. K., Gangwal, O. P., Barenbrug, B., & Berretty, R.-P. M. (2009).
 Multistep joint bilateral depth upsampling.
-In M. Rabbani & R. L. Stevenson (Eds.), SPIE Proceedings (Vol. 7257, p.
+In M. Rabbani & R. L. Stevenson (Eds.), *SPIE Proceedings* (Vol. 7257, p.
 72570M).
 SPIE. https://doi.org/10.1117/12.805640

    Yin, H., Gong, Y., & Qiu, G. (2019).
 Side window filtering.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 8758-8766.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (CVPR), 8758-8766.

 Bilateral Upsampling
 --------------------

-Bilateral upsampling uses a high-resolution guide image to interpolate a low-resolution target image.
-Unlike standard linear interpolation, which assumes smoothness across the entire image, bilateral filtering identifies and preserves structural edges.
+Bilateral upsampling interpolates a low-resolution target image using a high-resolution guide image.
+Unlike linear interpolation, which assumes uniform smoothness, bilateral filtering preserves structural edges.

 The filter computes a weighted average of nearby low-resolution pixels.
-Each pixel's contribution depends on its similarity to the target pixel, as determined by the coherence-based range weighting and covariance-based coherence metric.
+Each pixel's contribution weight depends on its similarity to the target pixel, determined by coherence-based range weighting and a covariance-based coherence metric.

 Adaptive Weights
 ----------------

-Adaptive bilateral upsampling improves the process by dynamically adjusting the filter's sensitivity based on local image characteristics.
-Instead of using global constants for the range variance, the algorithm calculates coherence within the filtering window at two different scales: the global window and individual side windows.
+Adaptive bilateral upsampling dynamically adjusts filter sensitivity based on local image characteristics.
+Instead of using global range variance constants, the algorithm calculates coherence at two scales: the global window and individual side windows.

-In homogeneous regions (high coherence), the filter allows a wider range of pixels to contribute, enhancing smoothing.
-In edge regions (low coherence), the filter becomes more restrictive.
-This adaptive behavior minimizes artifacts and ensures that the filter's strength is proportional to the local content's directional consistency.
+In homogeneous regions with high coherence, the filter allows more pixels to contribute, enhancing smoothing.
+Near edges with low coherence, the filter becomes more restrictive.
+This adaptive behavior minimizes artifacts and ensures filter strength scales with local directional consistency.

-The implementation uses a coherence-based approach that computes inverse squared coherence from covariance matrices to determine range weights.
-This provides more accurate edge preservation than traditional methods.
+The implementation computes inverse squared coherence from covariance matrices to determine range weights.
+This coherence-based approach preserves edges more accurately than traditional methods.

 Global Window: Coherence-based Range Weighting
 ----------------------------------------------

-To determine the overall range sensitivity, the filter calculates the inverse squared coherence from the local image samples.
-As established by Auricchio et al. (2026), the inverse squared coherence quantifies the relative dispersion of the samples within the window based on the covariance matrix trace and determinant:
+To determine overall range sensitivity, the filter calculates inverse squared coherence from local image samples.
+As Auricchio et al. (2026) established, inverse squared coherence quantifies sample dispersion within the window using the covariance matrix trace and determinant:

-The inverse coherence squared is computed as:

 .. math::

    \mathrm{InverseCoherence\_Sq} = \frac{4 \cdot \mathrm{det}(\boldsymbol{\Sigma})}{\mathrm{tr}(\boldsymbol{\Sigma})^2}

-where :math:`\boldsymbol{\Sigma}` is the covariance matrix of the samples.
-A high inverse coherence squared indicates greater variability (e.g., near edges), while a low value suggests homogeneity.
+where :math:`\boldsymbol{\Sigma}` is the sample covariance matrix.
+High inverse coherence squared indicates greater variability near edges; low values indicate homogeneity.

-This value is computed using the ``GetCovarianceCoherenceInverse_Sq()`` function, which implements the covariance matrix trace and determinant-based coherence calculation for computational efficiency.

-The ``GetCovarianceCoherenceInverse_Sq()`` function naturally returns values in the [0,1] range due to the Cauchy-Schwarz inequality: for any 2x2 covariance matrix.
+The ``GetCovarianceCoherenceInverse_Sq()`` function computes this value efficiently using the covariance matrix trace and determinant.
+Due to the Cauchy-Schwarz inequality, the function naturally returns values in the [0,1] range for any 2x2 covariance matrix:

 .. math::